Kendo Kaponi: Personal life

 Kaponi was raised by his grandmother, as both of his parents were drug addicts who had died by the time he was seven years old.
 When he was nine, his grandmother also died and he lived in several foster homes.

 He has been to jail several times with cases ranging from drug possession to assault.

 He has two daughters and one son.

 Career

 Kaponi began his career in the early 2000s writing songs for artists such as Héctor el Father, Cosculluela and Wisin & Yandel.
-He eventually became a highly respected and sought-after songwriter catching the attention of Don Omar who signed him to his label “El Orfanato” where he started releasing his own music as well as songwriting for other artists signed to the label, mainly Farruko.
+He eventually became a sought-after songwriter, catching the attention of Don Omar who signed him to his label “El Orfanato”, where he started releasing his own music as well as songwriting for other artists signed to the label, mainly Farruko.

 Kaponi has released one mixtape, El Alpha & El Omega in 2018.
 He is also known for participating in productions with Don Omar such as Don Omar Presents: Meet the Orphans, which include El Duro, Viviendo Con el Enemigo, and RX.
 He was also involved in a diss battle against Baby Rasta, Cosculluela and Arcángel.

-As of 2025 he is signed to Rimas Entertainment where he works as a producer.
+As of 2025, he is signed to Rimas Entertainment where he works as a producer.
 He also writes songs for Anuel AA independently.